dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ### Customizing the Scan Region

-You can also limit the scan region of the SDK so that it doesn’t exhaust resources trying to read from the entire image or frame.
+You can also limit the scan region of the SDK so that it doesn't exhaust resources trying to read from the entire image or frame.
 In order to do this, we will need to use the `Region` class as well as the `DCVCameraEnhancer` class.

 First, let's create an instance of `DCVCameraEnhancer`.
 Next, we will create a scan region using the `Region` class.
 In this example, we define a rectangular `Region` whose dimensions are measured as a percentage of the total dimensions.
 Finally call the `setScanRegion` method to apply the scan region: